Manage Non-Persistent Attributes

 Verify the Prerequisites

-Before you can add an NPA, ensure that you have:
+Before add an NPA, ensure that you have:

 - Verified your data source.

-Add the Non-Persistent Attribute to your Data Source
+Add a Non-Persistent Attribute to your Data Source

 - With your API open, in the Create section, clickData Sources.A list of the data sources for your API display.